NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Ulgrem-Axaan) Fallen Victim.md

 * * *

 **Effect** Ulgrem-Axaan attempts a jaws Strike against the creature.
-If successful, Ulgrem-Axaan immediately [[Conditions/Grabbed|Grabs]] the creature, and the creature takes an additional 2d10 bludgeoning damage.
+If successful, Ulgrem-Axaan immediately [[Grabbed|Grabs]] the creature, and the creature takes an additional 2d10 bludgeoning damage.

 *Source: Pathfinder Lost Omens Monsters of Myth*
 *OGL*